Jan-Dyndor/100-Days-of-Code/Day 16/ReadMe.md

 # Day 16 - Beginner - Higher Lower Game Project
+# I had to take a break because of a big changes in my life (I got a job and had to move out from current apartment
+# to another city).
+I am not fully ready yet to tackle 100 Days of Code challange but will do my best learn from this day on.
+# Keep your fingers crossed!

 ## What I have learned?